quang-do-se/aws-certs/devops/tmp/study.md

 - Deployment groups in CodeDeploy are defined by `TAGS`, not by the registration of instance IDs.

-- Deployment group can have `Alarms` in advanced options.
+- We can add `Alarms` in Deployment group.

 ----------